Flagsmith/flagsmith-docs/docs/clients/overview.md

 ### 1 - Remote Evaluation

-In this mode, every time the SDK needs to get some Flags, it will make a blocking request to the Flagsmith API to get the Flags for the particular request.
+In this mode, every time the SDK needs to get Flags, it will make a request to the Flagsmith API to get the Flags for the particular request.

 `Remote Evaluation` is the default mode; simply initialise the SDK with the `Environment Key` and you will be running in `Remote Evaluation` mode.